domvm/domvm/README.md

 }
 ```

-Here, `vm` is this views's `ViewModel`; it's the created instance of `MyView` and serves the same purpose as `this` within an ES6 React component.
+- `vm` is this views's `ViewModel`; it's the created instance of `MyView` and serves the same purpose as `this` within an ES6 React component.
 The `vm` provides the control surface/API to this view and can also expose a user-defined API for external view manipulation.
+- `model` is the data passed in by a parent view.
+- `key` may be defined by a parent view and is also copied down to this view's root VNode.
+Also see [DOM Recycling](#dom-recycling).
+- `opts` can be used to pass in data that you may not want to put inside `model`. `opts.diff` and `opts.hooks` can be used to externally define lifecycle hooks and redraw optimizations.

-`render` has the same signature as the view closure (more on "why" later).
+Note the `render` function has the same signature as the view closure (more on "why" below).

 <!--
 Why does `render` have the same signature as the view closure?